Hawker Sea Fury: Australia

 Australia was one of three Commonwealth nations to operate the Sea Fury, with the others being Canada and Pakistan.
 The type was operated by two frontline squadrons of the Royal Australian Navy, 805 Squadron and 808 Squadron; a third squadron that flew the Sea Fury, 850 Squadron, was also briefly active.
 Two Australian aircraft carriers, HMAS Sydney and HMAS Vengeance, employed Sea Furies in their air wings.
 The Sea Fury was used by Australia during the Korean War, flying from carriers based along the Korean coast in support of friendly ground forces.
 The Sea Fury was operated by Australian forces between 1948 and 1962.

 Burma

 Between 1957 and 1958, Burma received 21 Sea Furies, the majority of them being ex-FAA aircraft.
-The Sea Fury was frequently employed as a counter-insurgency platform in Burmese service and on 15 February 1961, a Republic of China Air Force Consolidated PB4Y Privateer was intercepted and shot down by a Sea Fury near the Thai-Burmese border.
+The Sea Fury was frequently employed as a counterinsurgency platform in Burmese service and on 15 February 1961, a Republic of China Air Force Consolidated PB4Y Privateer was intercepted and shot down by a Sea Fury near the Thai-Burmese border.
 Of the aircraft's crew, five were killed and two were captured.
 The aircraft had been on a supply run to Chinese Kuomintang forces fighting in northern Burma.
-It is believed that the Burmese Sea Furies were retired in 1968, and replaced by armed Lockheed T-33 Shooting Stars.
+The Burmese Sea Furies are thought to have been retired in 1968 and replaced by armed Lockheed T-33 Shooting Stars.